pbatard/uefi-ntfs/README.md

 believe__ that only FAT32 can be used for UEFI boot.

-However, as demonstrated in this project, it is very much possible to work ariound this limitation and enable any UEFI firmware to boot from non-FAT32 filesystems.
+However, as demonstrated in this project, it is very much possible to work around this limitation and enable any UEFI firmware to boot from non-FAT32 filesystems.

 ## Overview